-challenges of converting

-LIPA to a fully public mode
+In a report obtained by Newsday, the commission found for all the major challenges of converting LIPA to a fully public mode are doable.

-are doable.

-But it also said special

-legislation and amendments to the original LIPA

-Act would be required to

-make it barroon.

-Contained in state recommendations to LIPA followin the storm was one that LIP, considered fully municipalising taking advantage of the pental in crease in service the public power entities general show over investor-owned util ties while potentially lowerin rates by eliminating the utilities.
+But it also said special legislation and amendments to the original LIPA Act would be required to make it hannon. the storm, and the suit was se tled with a new contract the puts more of PSEG's annucompensation at risk for broad list of failures.
+Contained in state recommendations to LIPA following the storm was one that LIPA considered fully municipalizing, taking advantage of the potential increase in service that public power entities generally show over investor-owned utilities while potentially lowering rates by eliminating the utility both mending loss of a critical check and balance on the state buthority "We believe it is a

-PSEG said the current public-private model works best, and it has raised questions about risks LIPA faces on its own, including loss of a critical check and balance on the state both, including loss of a critical check and balance on the state buthority "We believe it is a
+PSEG said the current public-private model works best, and it has raised questions about risks LIPA faces on its own, including loss of a critical check and balance on the state withority.
+"We heliage it is